F-theory: Compactifications

 F-theory is formally a 12-dimensional theory, but the only way to obtain an acceptable background is to compactify this theory on a two-torus.
 By doing so, one obtains type IIB superstring theory in 10 dimensions.
 The SL(2,Z) S-duality symmetry of the resulting type IIB string theory is manifest because it arises as the group of large diffeomorphisms of the two-dimensional torus.

 More generally, one can compactify F-theory on an elliptically fibered manifold (elliptic fibration), i.e. a fiber bundle whose fiber is a two-dimensional torus (also called an elliptic curve).
 For example, a subclass of the K3 manifolds is elliptically fibered, and F-theory on a K3 manifold is dual to heterotic string theory on a two-torus.
 Also, the moduli spaces of those theories should be isomorphic.

-The large number of semirealistic solutions to string theory referred to as the string theory landscape, with $10^{272,000}$ elements or so, is dominated by F-theory compactifications on Calabi–Yau four-folds.
+The large number of semirealistic solutions to string theory referred to as the string theory landscape may be dominated by F-theory compactifications on Calabi–Yau four-folds, with $10^{272,000}$ elements or so.
 There are at least $10^{15}$ of those solutions consistent with the Standard Model of particle physics.

 Phenomenology

-New models of Grand Unified Theory have recently been developed using F-theory.
+New models of Grand Unified Theory have been developed using F-theory.